zldobbs/ambrosia/README.md

 `docker compose up --build` will (re)build the backend and launch the database.

-This is all that is necessary to get the entire application up and running.
+To additionally build and launch the frontend, use `docker compose --profile frontend up --build`.

 > NOTE: The frontend container is configured to run via the "web" bundler by default.
 > This bundler is also not configured for fast-refresh (at least on Windows).
 > Development and other emulators should be manually targetted separately for the frontend (e.g. `yarn ios`).

+This is all that is necessary to get the entire application up and running.

 > NOTE: The first launch of this server will require manually running SQL scripts to initialize the database.
 > Refer to the [database](#database) section for more information.